EliaTogni/Univault/Classes/Simulation.md

 So, we just need the variance.
 But this is also an unknow random variable.
 At this point, we can use an estimator for the variance too, the sample variance.
 Now, the problem keeps going.
 How many runs should we do to have a low error on the sample variance?

-First of all, recall that the central limit theorem tells us that the reading of the sample mean is a normal random variable.
+The answer to this question is that we should first choose an acceptable value $d$ for the standard deviation of our estimator.
+We also need to recall that the central limit theorem tells us that the reading of the sample mean is a normal random variable.

-Experimentally speaking, a good recipe to compute our estimates by simulation:
+Since the sample standard deviation $S$ may not be a particularly good estimate of $\sigma$ (nor may the normal approximation be valid) when the sample size is small, we thus recommend the following procedure to determine when to stop generating new data values:
 1) suppose $\theta = \mathbb{E}[X]$ (do it by sample mean $\overline{X}$);
 2) fix a confidence, that is, the target probability of actually getting the error with $n$ runs (e.g., $95\%$);
-3) fix a precision we pretend to get, that is, the amount of errors we tend to do (precision $p = 1.96d$, where $d$ is the standard deviation of our estimate $\mathbb{E}[X]$);
+3) fix a precision we pretend to get, that is, the amount of errors we tend to do (precision $p = 1.96d$, where $d$ is the standard deviation of our estimate $\mathbb{E}[X]$).
+The number $1.96$ comes from the normal distribution: $95\%$ of the values in a standard normal distribution fall within $1.96$ standard deviations from the mean;
 4) perform a certain number ($100$) of iterations a priori and compute an initialization value for $s$ ($s$ is the sample standard deviation);
 5) keep on running the simulation until the measured error $\frac{s}{\sqrt{n}}$ became less than $d$;
 6) return $\overline{X} = \sum_{i = 1}^{n} \frac{X_i}{n}$.